-We start early by reaching out to third, fourth, and fifth graders as they begin weighing the crucial choices that will shape their middle and high school years.
-Participation in band, orchestra, and choir increases their odds of staying in school–while at the same time developing skills and making lifelong friends within a positive peer group.
+We start early by reaching out to third, fourth, and fifth graders as they begin considering crucial choices that will shape their middle and high school years.
+Participation in band, orchestra, and choir increases their odds of staying in school–while at the same time developing academic skills and making lifelong friends within a positive peer group.

 AJW performed 101 assemblies and 253 workshops for an estimated 28,000 students.
 We also presented two public performances, at the ABIA Winter Festival and TX Community Music Festival.
 All events were presented live, not livestreamed, as public performances began to emerge from COVID lockdown.
 New Music Director Shawn Ellison took the helm as bandleader.